 As Arlene rushed to catch her ride back home, some 45 miles away, she forgot her incentives bag, so PWNA made a home delivery.
 She met us at the door with appreciation and shared some good news… her denture refitting was scheduled for the following week and she soon would be eating solid foods again!
 Arlene thanked PWNA and cheerfully said, “It is good to feel honored.”

-Through its distribution network and partnerships, PWNA transports aid to 60 remote reservations that most organizations cannot reach.
-PWNA relies solely on monetary and in-kind donations from corporations, foundations, nonprofit collaborators and individual donors to assist more than 1,000 reservation partners.
+Through its distribution network and partnerships, PWNA transports aid to remote reservations that most organizations cannot reach.
+PWNA relies solely on monetary and in-kind donations from corporations, foundations, nonprofit collaborators and individual donors to assist hundreds of reservation partners.